-Kelly Hider is a regionally and nationally exhibiting studio artist living in Knoxville, Tennessee.
+Kelly Hider is a regionally and nationally exhibiting artist living in Knoxville, Tennessee.
 She received her BFA from SUNY Brockport in 2007, and an MFA from the University of Tennessee in 2011.
-Recent solo shows include exhibits at Unrequited Leisure in Nashville, the Central Collective in Knoxville, the Clayton Arts Center in Maryville, TN, and Lincoln Memorial University.
-Hider’s work was featured on the cover of the independent art journal, Number: Inc. in 2016, and she has been twice awarded Ann & Steve Bailey Opportunity Grants through the Arts & Culture Alliance’s Heritage Fund in Knoxville.
+Solo shows include exhibits at Unrequited Leisure in Nashville, the Clayton Arts Center in Maryville, TN, and Lincoln Memorial University.
+Hider’s work was featured on the cover of the independent art journal, Number: Inc. in 2016, and she has twice been awarded Ann & Steve Bailey Opportunity Grants through the Arts & Culture Alliance’s Heritage Fund in Knoxville.
 A proud Hambidge Fellow, Hider completed an artist residency at the Hambidge Center in Rabun Gap, Georgia in 2019.
-Kelly has worked as a full-time staff member at Arrowmont School of Arts and Crafts for seven years.
-Having recently been promoted to Director of National Programs, Hider has held two prior staff positions as their Youth Education Programs Manager, and Gallery Manager.
-Kelly joined the Tennessee Craft Governing Board in 2021 and serves as Chair of its Professional Development Committee.
+Kelly has worked as a full-time staff member at Arrowmont School of Arts and Crafts for eight years.
+Having recently been promoted to Director of National Programs, Hider has held two prior staff positions as Arrowmont’s Youth Education Programs Manager, and Gallery Manager.
+Hider has also served on the Governing Board of Tennessee Craft since 2021.
+Finding inspiration from found photographs, Hider’s work uses photo-editing and surface manipulations to celebrate these ephemeral moments, and to explore ideas of presence and absence.

 Contact